 A child has a learning difficulty if:

-majority of children of his or her age.
+majority of children of their age.

-facilities generally provided for children his or her age.
+facilities generally provided for children their age.

 Gifted or More Able Children

 Gifted and talented children are recognised as having Special Educational Needs and Disability.
 These needs may be academic or may occur in other areas such as sport, music, art, .
 At Linden Tree Nursery Schools we aim to provide differentiated provision and enrichment activities in addition to, or otherwise different from, the provision made generally for children of his or her age.
 In order to provide this provision we ensure that through our planning and observation processes, a child’s key person will be able to plan appropriately for every child’s needs in relation to the EYFS, while working alongside the SENDCO in reporting a child’s significant achievement in a particular area.

 c) Enrichment or extension

 Our Nursery Schools are committed to implementing the SEND Action and Action Plus as stated in The Special Educational Needs and Disability Regulations 2014.

 a) The practitioner identifies SEND